 For more advanced tooth loss, we’ll use dental implants, usually between four and six, to support full or partial dentures.
 These implant supported prosthetics look similar to their removable, traditional counterparts.
 A gum colored base is crafted to fill gaps in the smile or fit snuggly against the gums, and this denture base supports the replacement teeth.
 However, attaching these dentures to implant posts rather than clasping to healthy teeth or relying on suction improves the overall stability of the prosthetic.

-All-on-4 is a special dental implant technique that is typically recommended for those patients who need to replace a full arch of teeth, but who may not have adequate jawbone density to support traditionally placed dental implant posts.
-Instead of being placed along the jawline, the implants utilize the denser jawbone structure at the front of the mouth.
+If a patient has severe tooth loss, we will use implants to support dentures.
+While these look similar to their traditional counterparts attaching them to implant posts rather than healthy teeth or relying on suction improves the overall stability of the prosthetic.
+For those patients who need to replace a full arch of teeth, our doctors may reccommend an all-on-4.
+This implants uses the denser jawbone structure at the front of the mouth.
 Two implants are placed vertically to support the front of the denture, and two are angled diagonally into the front of the jaw to support the back of the denture.